 4V7A3979_1980x1297

 Chapati has become a regular event in our house.
-They are wonderful drizzled with ghee and served with a simple dal, or vegetable palya.
-I also love them alongside a bowl of guacamole or roasted red pepper spread.
+They are lovely, drizzled with ghee and served with a simple dal or vegetable palya.
+I love them alongside a bowl of guacamole or roasted red pepper spread.

-There are different varieties of chapatis available; one made with no fat, one made with oil and one made with ghee.
-Chapati made with ghee will support the physical and mental health to the fullest extent.
-It is recommended to be consumed while warm, as it becomes harder when cool.
+Different varieties of chapatis are available; one is made with no fat, one is made with oil, and one is made with ghee.
+Chapati made with ghee will support physical and mental health to the fullest extent.
+It is recommended to be consumed while warm, as it becomes more challenging when cool.
 A chapati made with oil is also tasty and healthy and keeps its softness when it has cooled.
 Chapati can be consumed at any meal time, in all seasons and supports all constitutions.

 4V7A6125_1980x1297 4V7A6129_1980x1297 4V7A6131_1980x1297